golang/tools/gopls/README-TODO-Johan.md

 * Actually start inverting if conditions in `invertifcondition.go`
 * Figure out why tests are complaining about linefeed changes towards the end of the code
+* Make the test cases valid.
+By putting the right thing in our `.golden` file, or by splitting up the test cases or something.
+Maybe both?